AlxisHenry/epigrades/README.md

 Go to [epigrades](https://epigrades.alexishenry.eu/online), enter your Microsoft Epitech credentials, give your authentication code and that's it !

+***Tips**: if you do not receive any notification, open your authenticator app and refresh the home screen to check for notifications.*

 > For more confidentiality you will have a **private token** linked to your account.

 ## Technical guide